Eleanor Audley

 Eleanor Audley (née Zellman; November 19, 1905 – November 25, 1991) was an American actress with a distinctive voice and a diverse body of work.
-She played Oliver Douglas's mother, Eunice Douglas, on the CBS sitcom Green Acres (1965–1969), and provided Disney animated features with the voices of the two villain characters, Lady Tremaine, Cinderella’s evil stepmother in Cinderella (1950), and Maleficent, the wicked fairy in Sleeping Beauty (1959).
+She played Oliver Douglas's mom, Eunice Douglas, on the CBS sitcom Green Acres (1965–1969), and provided two Disney animated classics with the voices of the two iconic villainesses: Lady Tremaine, Cinderella's evil stepmother in Cinderella (1950), and Maleficent, the wicked fairy in Sleeping Beauty (1959).
 She had roles in live-action films, but was most active in radio programs such as My Favorite Husband as Liz Cooper's mother-in-law, Mrs. Cooper, and Father Knows Best as the Anderson family's neighbor, Mrs. Smith.
-Audley's television appearances include those in I Love Lucy, The Dick Van Dyke Show, The Beverly Hillbillies, Mister Ed, My Three Sons and Hazel.
+Audley's television appearances include those in I Love Lucy, The Dick Van Dyke Show, Mister Ed, Hazel, The Beverly Hillbillies, Pistols 'n' Petticoats, and My Three Sons.

 Early and personal life

 Eleanor Zellman was born in Newark, New Jersey on November 19, 1905.
 Her family had moved to West 86th Street in Manhattan, New York City, by 1917.

-Zellman began using the stage-name "Eleanor Audley" sometime before 1940.
+Zellman began using the stage name "Eleanor Audley" sometime before 1940.

-A Democrat, she supported Adlai Stevenson's campaign during the 1952 presidential election.

 Career

 Stage and radio

-Audley made her Broadway debut in the 1926 production of Howdy, King.
-Her other stage appearances included On Call (1928–1929); Pigeons and People (1933); Thunder on the Left (1933); Kill That Story (1934); Ladies' Money (1934); Susan and God (1937–1938–1943); and In Bed We Cry (1944).
+Audley made her Broadway debut at age 21 in the 1926 production of Howdy, King.
+Her other stage appearances included On Call (1928–1929); Pigeons and People; Thunder on the Left (both 1933); Kill That Story; Ladies' Money (both 1934); Susan and God (1937–1938; 1943); and In Bed We Cry (1944).

 Audley worked extensively in the 1940s and 1950s in radio, notably playing Liz Cooper's aristocratic mother-in-law, Mrs. Cooper, who typically looks down on her, on My Favorite Husband (the role was initially played by Bea Benaderet), and the Anderson family's neighbor, Mrs. Smith, on Father Knows Best.
-In addition, Audley performed on radio as a series regular on Escape, Suspense, The Story of Dr. Kildare, Romance, Lux Radio Theatre, The Railroad Hour and Yours Truly, Johnny Dollar.
-She played the stepmother in re-imaginings of the Cinderella story that were included in episodes of the series Hallmark Playhouse, and the weekly western series, The Six Shooter, that starred James Stewart.
+In addition, Audley performed on radio as a frequent performer on Romance, Escape, Suspense, Lux Radio Theatre, The Story of Dr. Kildare, The Railroad Hour, and Yours Truly, Johnny Dollar.
+She played the stepmother in one-shot adaptations of the "Cinderella" story on the anthology series Hallmark Playhouse, and the weekly western series The Six Shooter, that starred James Stewart.